getzola/zola/docs/content/documentation/templates/pages-sections.md

 Pages and sections are actually very similar.

 ## Page variables
-Gutenberg will try to load the `templates/page.html` template, the `page.html` template of the theme if one is used or will render the built-in template: a blank page.
+Zola will try to load the `templates/page.html` template, the `page.html` template of the theme if one is used or will render the built-in template: a blank page.

 Whichever template you decide to render, you will get a `page` variable in your template